MazenMohamed-0/E-Commerce-Distributed/README.md

 The system follows a microservices architecture with the following components:

 ### Frontend 🖥️
-- Single-page application built with Vue.js 3
+- Single-page application built with React 18 + Vite
-- Uses Pinia for state management
+- Uses React Context for state management (Auth, Cart, etc.)
-- Implements Vue 3 Composition API
 - Communicates with backend services through REST APIs
 - Provides user interface for product browsing, ordering, and account management
 - Includes social login integration (Google & Facebook)
-- Organized with components, views, and services for better maintainability
+- Organized with components, pages, and context for maintainability
-- Includes testing setup for both unit and end-to-end tests
+- Modern UI with Material-UI (MUI)

 ### Backend Services